singh-man/books/designPattern/080_OOConcepts.md

         1. Often violated when an attempt to remove feature
         2. hashcode/equals overriden in sub-class
 1. Reused abstraction principle compliance indicates liskov substitution principle compliance
-2. Circle-Ellipse problem breaks liskov substition
+2. Circle-Ellipse or PersonWalk-PrisonWalk problem breaks liskov substition.

 ### DI principle
 1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.